Pharmaceutical Conveyor Systems

 In addition to the ability to reconfigure systems, the DynaCon modular conveyors give the organization the ability to redirect operations on the fly as well as reducing the manual labor of handling the product.
 “We use the DynaCons to go any which way, and we can reverse them or forward them to feed more machines for one application and we switch back and forth based on demand,” he says.

-Steiger gives an example of how the conveyor systems are easily programmable to meet demanding production schedules.
+Steiger gives an example of how the medical device conveyor systems are easily programmable to meet demanding production schedules.
 “We have three presses that run one product and by adjusting the direction of the conveyors we can either send all three presses to the printer, or one to the printer and one to bagger, or all to the baggers, depending on need.”

 Standard DynaCon conveyors are clean room ready, meeting Federal Standard Class 1 (ISO Class 3) rating, making them an ideal match for Capitol Vial’s FDA-approved food grade polypropylene containers that conform to FDA and SAMHSA specifications, and are manufactured in FDA approved Class 100,000 clean rooms.